rpresb/nodejs-microservice-test/README.md

 * GET /people
 * GET /people/:id

-As a data store the API must use a NoSQL database as a main datastore and an Elasticsearch instance for search support.
-As a maind db you are free to choose anyone you are comfortable to work with.
+As a data store the API must use a NoSQL database and an Elasticsearch instance for search support.
+As a main database/datastore you are free to choose anyone you are comfortable to work with.

 Before you start to work, it is strongly recommended to fork this repo.
 You are going to need that in order to send your code for analysis.

 ## Stack details
-* NodeJS (choos any version);
+* NodeJS (choose any version);
 * NPM packages (feel free to use those you like more);
 * NoSQL database (just pick anyone);
 * A message broker (RabbitMQ, ActiveMQ, ZeroMQ)